Social Recognition: Positive expression v hierarchy

 18. Positivity leads to self-improvement

 Do you want to encourage a mindset of self-improvement at work?
-Then encourage positivity because research reveals it plays a role in motivating people to engage in behaviours that lead to self-improvement.
+Then encourage positivity because research reveals it plays a role in motivating people to engage in behaviors that lead to self-improvement.

 19. Enhance the customer experience